Written by Editorial Team

 Adoption is a noble cause.
 Whether you are planning to adopt due to infertility reasons, social reasons, or due to a sense of responsibility to society, the decision to adopt a baby or a child is a brave one.
 But adoption is not a one-step process and there are many legal and social aspects you must go through before the process is complete.
 A complete knowledge of various facts on adoption in India is a good place to start.

 It is better to know the options you have and whether or not you are eligible for adoption according to Indian laws before you start with the process.
 If you are considering adoption, this article helps you answer the six most frequently asked questions about adoption in India.

 There have been many changes in the legalities involved in adoption in India, most of them applaud-worthy, and some still under debate.
 One of the most noteworthy changes is that adoption has become a “democratic” process, in the sense that the whole system is now online and a “waiting list” is put in place.
 Now parents are no longer at the mercy of individual adoption agencies.
 Rather, the whole process has become much more transparent.

 The downside, however, is that the adoption agencies are no longer the “match-makers” between the child and the parents.
-They have become mere care givers.
-While this has its benefits, it works against adoption of kids who have disabilities, older kids and siblings.
+They have become mere caregivers.
+While this has its benefits, it works against the adoption of kids who have disabilities, older kids and siblings.
 Activists fear that the new laws do nothing to assure or safeguard these kids’ adoption.
-(Read more about adopting a special child here: Adopting a Special Child – Mental, Financial and Social Challenges)

-Another noteworthy change in the law is that marital status is not a criteria any more, that is, single parents can also adopt (however, a single male cannot adopt a girl child).
+Another noteworthy change in the law is that marital status is not a criterion anymore, which means that single parents can also adopt.
+(However, a single male cannot adopt a girl child).